AkramChauhan/Navigation-Drawer-in-Flutter/README.md

 # Navigation-Drawer-in-Flutter
-This Repository will explain how to create navigation drawer in flutter
+How to create navigation drawer in flutter with icons from scratch

+You can read full article here: "# LINK WILL BE UPDATED SOON"